arnab-maitra/Best-Feature-Selection-of-Breast-Cancer-Diagnosis-using-Light-GBM-Approach/README.md

 # Best Feature Selection of Breast Cancer Diagnosis using Light Gradient Boost (LGBoost) Approach

-under the guidance of MRS. VEDATRAYEE CHATTERJEE
+under the guidance of MRS. VEDATRAYEE CHATTERJEE for the partial fulfillment of degree of Bachelor of Technology

 ## Abstract